Life Insurance and Marijuana: Can You Get Covered?

 $376 (men)

-Rates are based on a 20-year term policy for 40-year-olds with average health and are for illustrative purposes only.
-Actual life insurance costs vary based on your individual profile, health status, coverage needs and insurer underwriting guidelines.
-These rates aren't guaranteed and may not reflect current market pricing.
+Rates are based on a 20-year term policy for 40-year-olds in average health, for illustration only.
+Actual costs vary by individual profile, health status, coverage needs and insurer underwriting.
+Rates are not guaranteed and may not reflect current market pricing.

 How to Disclose Marijuana Use on a Life Insurance Application